spencer-thompson/resume-magic/README.md

 # Resume Magic

+I created this project because I felt like the resume/cover letter writing process could be automated, but I felt like the available options didn't fit my taste.

+## Implementation

-This project uses Pandoc to create resumes, and optionally post them to as many job boards as possible.
+This project uses [Typst](https://typst.app/) to create resumes.